Vinzent03/obsidian-git-mobile/README.md

 7. Reload plugin

 ## Performance

-On an iPad Pro with M1 with a [repo](https://github.com/Vinzent03/obsidian-git-stress-test) of 3000 files reduced from [10000 markdown files](https://github.com/Zettelkasten-Method/10000-markdown-files)
+**Setup:** iPad Pro M1 with a [repo](https://github.com/Vinzent03/obsidian-git-stress-test) of 3000 files reduced from [10000 markdown files](https://github.com/Zettelkasten-Method/10000-markdown-files)

-takes the status command to list changed files 03:40 min.
-Pull, push and commit are very fast (1-5 seconds).
+The only really time consuming part is to check the whole working directory for file changes.
+So checking all files for changes to stage takes 03:40 min.
+Other commands like pull, push and commit are very fast (1-5 seconds).
+So the best way is to stage individual directories in which you have worked and commit only staged files after it.
-Clone takes 00:25 min.
+The initial clone took 00:25 min.

 If you find this plugin useful and would like to support its development, you can support me on [Ko-fi](https://Ko-fi.com/Vinzent).